Universality for two-dimensional critical cellular automata: Voracity and quasi-stability

-As a consequence of Lemma~\ref{le:line}, one would expect that a $\T$-droplet $D$ would `grow by one step in direction $u$' with probability at least $\big( 1 - ( 1 - p^\alpha )^{\Omega(m)} \big)^{O(1)}$, where $m$ is the length of the side of $D$ corresponding to $u$.
-This is almost true; however, we have a problem near the corners of $D$: we may need sites not in $D$ but still below the (extended) $u$-side of $D$ in order to infect the last $O(1)$ sites.
+where $m$ is the length of the side of $D$ corresponding to $u$.
+This is almost true; however, as the presence of the constant $\mu$ in Lemma~\ref{le:line} suggests, we have a problem near the corners of $D$: we may need sites not in $D$ but still below the (extended) $u$-side of $D$ in order to infect the last $O(1)$ sites.
 We resolve this problem using another idea from~\cite{BSUgen}: that of quasi-stable directions.